-In the 2023 financial year, Driscoll's has implemented the following measures to prevent and mitigate the risk of forced labor and child labor at any stage of the supply chain.
+In the 2024 financial year, Driscoll's has implemented the following measures to prevent and mitigate the risk of forced labor and child labor at any stage of the supply chain.

-To proactively identify risk factors around forced Labor and/or child Labor in the supply chain the company has conducted internal assessments of our independent growers to help us understand their policies, procedures, and practices to prevent the use of forced labor and child labor.
+To proactively identify risk factors around forced Labor and/or child Labor in the supply chain the company has conducted site visits of our independent growers to help us understand their policies, procedures, and practices to prevent the use of forced labor and child labor.

-As part of our monitoring process, we have formed partnerships two distinct third-party audit certification companies.
-They conducted initial assessments on 20% of our grower base in Mexico and 10% in the US, in line with our internal social compliance policy.
+As part of our monitoring process, we have formed partnerships with two distinct third-party audit certification companies.
+They conducted initial assessments on 20% of our grower base in Mexico and one of them has conducted around 10% in the US.